A couple was in Ukraine to adopt a child. As troops closed in and flights got scarce, they narrowly escaped.

 But the guards repeatedly told the couple, “Our decision is final,” Jagge said.

 After seven hours in the airport, and having missed their flight, the family went back to an apartment in the city.
 That’s when they realized the crisis was intensifying, Jagge said.
 Residents were being advised to stock up on water and supplies in the event of power outages, he recalled.
-Meanwhile, the Jagges met with a lawyer who said she could argue their case to the guards, but the attorney warned they only had about a 50 percent chance of success.
+Meanwhile, the Jagges met with a lawyer who said she could argue their case to the guards, but the attorney warned they had about a 50 percent chance of success.

 In what Jagge referred to as a miracle, it worked.
 On Feb.
 14, the lawyer was able to get Ruslan cleared to leave the country, Jagge said.
 While flights out of Ukraine were getting harder to find, the Jagges managed to book one to Istanbul.
-From there, the family flew to the United States and rushed the boy to the hospital.
+From there, the family flew to the United States and rushed the boy to a hospital.

-About 10 days later, Russian troops invaded Ukraine and attacks on cities, including Kyiv, followed.
+About 10 days later, Russian troops invaded Ukraine, and attacks on cities, including Kyiv, followed.
 U.S. government officials said early Friday the capital could soon fall to advancing Russian troops, The Post reported.

 Ruslan, meanwhile, remains in an intensive care unit, Jagge said, and “he’s doing a lot better now.”
 Once released, the boy will join the Jagges and their two other children — an 11-year-old daughter and 3-year-old son — just outside San Antonio.
 But Theron Jagge continues to think of the 80-odd children at the orphanage from which he and his wife had adopted Ruslan.
-Kramatorsk, the city in Eastern Ukraine where the orphanage is located, has experienced multiple explosions, according to BuzzFeed and the New York Times.
+Kramatorsk, the city in eastern Ukraine where the orphanage is located, has experienced explosions, according to BuzzFeed and the New York Times.

 Jagge also reflected on where he would be if things did not go their way.
 “It’s a very real possibility that we would still be in Ukraine,” he told The Post.
 “It’s a very real possibility that Ruslan would either be on his deathbed or he would not have made it.”